awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 You can configure your Spot Fleet to replace unhealthy instances\.
 After enabling health check replacement, an instance is replaced after its health status is reported as `unhealthy`\.
 The Spot Fleet could go below its target capacity for up to a few minutes while an unhealthy instance is being replaced\.

 **Requirements**
 + Health check replacement is supported only with Spot Fleets that maintain a target capacity, not with one\-time Spot Fleets\.
 + You can configure your Spot Fleet to replace unhealthy instances only when you create it\.
 + IAM users can use health check replacement only if they have permission to call the `ec2:DescribeInstanceStatus` action\.

 ## Planning a Spot Fleet Request<a name="plan-spot-fleet"></a>

 Before you create a Spot Fleet request, review [Spot Best Practices](https://aws.amazon.com/ec2/spot/getting-started/#bestpractices)\.
 Use these best practices when you plan your Spot Fleet request so that you can provision the type of instances you want at the lowest possible price\.
 We also recommend that you do the following:
 + Determine whether you want to create a Spot Fleet that submits a one\-time request for the desired target capacity, or one that maintains a target capacity over time\.
 + Determine the instance types that meet your application requirements\.
 + Determine the target capacity for your Spot Fleet request\.
 You can set target capacity in instances or in custom units\.
 For more information, see [Spot Fleet Instance Weighting](spot-fleet.md#spot-instance-weighting)\.
++ Determine what portion of the Spot Fleet target capacity must be On\-Demand capacity\.
+You can specify 0 On\-Demand capacity\.
 + Determine your price per unit, if you are using instance weighting\.
 To calculate the price per unit, divide the price per instance hour by the number of units \(or weight\) that this instance represents\. \(If you are not using instance weighting, the default price per unit is the price per instance hour\.\)
 + Review the possible options for your Spot Fleet request\.
 For more information, see the [request\-spot\-fleet](http://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command in the *AWS CLI Command Reference*\.
 For additional examples, see [Spot Fleet Example Configurations](spot-fleet-examples.md)\.

 ## Service\-Linked Role for Spot Fleet Requests<a name="service-linked-roles-spot-fleet-requests"></a>